Doctoral Qualifying Exam

 A student who does not pass the doctoral qualifying examination may be permitted to retake all or part of the exam.
 They must do so the next time the exams are offered.
 In no case is a candidate allowed to repeat more than once.

-Feedback will be provided to the student after the results of the exam have been decided upon.
+Results will be provided to the student after the outcomes of the exam have been decided upon.
 For students who pass the QE, scores are not shared, but written feedback is provided on RQE Part II.
 Students who do not pass the QE can obtain feedback and scores from the Graduate Officer or their advisor; they are also encouraged to reach out to their QE examiners for additional feedback.